top of page

 CARE

-We would advise that our garments be hand washed or appropriate delicate wash by machine.
+We would advise that our garments be hand washed or an appropriate delicate wash by machine.
 Thereafter, a 30ºC machine wash with like colours is generally not a problem.
 For delicate knits and weaves, we recommend using a washing net to protect the garment from catching during a machine wash or simply hand wash if you are unsure.
-Strong alkaline detergents will also affect the colour of dyes so a neutral detergent should be used, a soap for delicate fabric like silk & wool are ideal for anything natural dyed as are soapnuts.
+Strong alkaline detergents will also affect the colour of dyes so a neutral detergent should be used, a soap for delicate fabric like silk & wool are ideal for anything natural dyed, as are soapnuts.

 To avoid excessive fading, it is not recommended to leave our naturally dyed garments in direct sunlight for long periods of time (eg. a washing line).
 Strong acidic or alkaline substances, such as lemon juice, will discolour dyed fabric.